dazeste/dazeste/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on my Portfolio and updating my CV
+- 🔭 I’m currently working on my Portfolio
 - 🌱 I’m currently learning ✨ _React_ ✨

 <!--
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...